mondeja/bittrex_v2/README.md

 Bittrex API v2 wrapper for Python3.
 Inspired in [platelminto](https://github.com/platelminto)'s [java wrapper](https://github.com/platelminto/java-bittrex-2).
 The API version is currently in beta (some endpoints may be fallen, see Testing section below).

+Currently the `place_order()` method is not stable!
+Use a wrapper for Bittrex V1.1 API instead for place orders.

 ## Installation

 Install bittrex_v2 by running: